-Cartier, the internationally known French company has been selling fine jewelry and luxury watches since its founding in 1847.
+Cartier, the internationally known French brand, has been selling fine jewelry and luxury watches since its founding in 1847.
 It made its name by creating jewelry masterpieces for royalty and society’s elite, delivering quality and impeccable design.
-By simply having a Cartier tag, a piece can sell for several times more than a similar non-branded piece.
+By simply having a Cartier tag, a piece can sell for several times more than a similar, non-branded piece.
 After looking into some of our own Cartier auctions, we discovered that on many occasions, Cartier jewels that didn’t display any outstanding gemstone were sold for more than a non-branded, diamond jeweled piece.

 Let’s see some examples of when Cartier outshines diamonds:

 With a classic Tubogas design, this bangle Cartier bracelet was sold at auction last year for $2,250.
 The timeless Cartier piece, sent to us with the original box and certificate, was made of steel and 18kt yellow gold, with a total metal weight of 10gr.
 A few months earlier, a brandless bangle bracelet, made of 18kt yellow gold, featuring 16 round diamonds (1.88-2.00 cttw), sold for $1,199 – that’s 46.7% less than its Cartier counterpart!